 In addition to the powers under the Act, the MyCC investigating officers have the powers of a police officer as provided for under the Criminal Procedure Code.

-To date, the financial penalties that have been proposed or imposed by the MyCC have ranged from 283,600 to 20 million ringgit.
-Although not all infringing enterprises have been fined with financial penalties, it appears from recent trends that the MyCC is taking a stricter stance for deterrence.
-The following is a summary of the decisions or proposed decisions issued by the MyCC to date and the total financial penalties imposed:
+To date, the financial penalties that have been proposed or imposed by the MyCC have ranged from 247,730 to 20 million ringgit.
+Although not all infringing enterprises have been fined with financial penalties, it appears from recent trends that the MyCC is taking a stricter stance on deterrence.
+The table below is a summary of the decisions or proposed decisions issued by the MyCC to date, and the total financial penalties imposed.

 Abuse of dominance